Patricia Reser Center for the Arts

 12625 SW Crescent St

 Beaverton, OR 97005

-In observance of Asian American and Pacific Islander Heritage Month, we at The Immigrant Story invite you to join us on May 6 for “I Am an American Live.”
-This event is part of the programming by the Oregon Rises Above Hate coalition, with the aim of drawing attention to the historic xenophobia experienced by the Asian American community in Oregon and across the U.S. This history of systemic bias includes policies that have resulted in discrimination, incarceration, erasure and a recent increase in hate crimes.
+In celebration of the diversity brought to our country by Americans of Asian ancestry, we at The Immigrant Story invite you to join us on April 15 for “I Am An American Live.”
+This event is part of the programming by the Oregon Rises Above Hate coalition, with the aim of drawing attention to the historic xenophobia experienced by the Asian American community in Oregon and across the U.S. This history of systemic bias includes policies that have resulted in discrimination, incarceration, erasure, and a recent increase in hate crimes.

 This free event is made possible by a generous contribution by Anne Naito-Campbell.
-Programming has been done with the support of the City of Beaverton and in part by a grant from the Oregon Heritage Commission and Oregon Parks and Recreation.
+Additional funds for Programming has been provided by Ronald Naito Foundation, National Endowment for the Arts, and by a grant from the Oregon Heritage Commission and Oregon Parks and Recreation.

 This is a FREE event.

 Space is limited.
 Please only reserve tickets if you know you are able to attend.